Home Treatment and Diet to Soothe Diverticulitis

 ImageSource: stylecraze.com

-Any health problem related to digestive system is hard to handle as the complications could be much severe.
-Same is the case with diverticulitis, a digestive disorder with symptoms ranging from range from mild to severe.
-Read through this HealthSpectra post to get a thorough understanding of Diverticulitis diet and treatment.
+Any health problem related to the digestive system is complex to handle as the complications could be much more severe.
+The same is the case with diverticulitis, a digestive disorder with symptoms ranging from mild to severe.
+Read through this HealthSpectra post to thoroughly understand the Diverticulitis diet and treatment.

 What Is Diverticulitis?

-Diverticulitis is a medical condition where pouches, called as diverticula, are formed on the walls of the colon and get swollen, inflamed or infected.
-It is a painful condition commonly observed in aged people.
+Diverticulitis is a medical condition in which pouches, called diverticula, are formed on the walls of the colon and become swollen, inflamed, or infected.
+It is a painful condition commonly observed in elderly people.

-• One of the most-suspected risk factors is the lack of dietary fiber (12).
+• Lack of Fiber: One of the most suspected risk factors is the lack of dietary fiber (12).

-• Genetic link may be associated with diverticulitis.
+• Genes: A genetic link may be associated with diverticulitis.
 According to a study on siblings and twins, around 50% have the potential risk of diverticular disease through genetics (13).

-• In most cases, obesity is the clear risk factor for diverticulitis.
-Several studies reveal that obesity increases the diverticulitis risk and bleeding as well (14).
+• Obesity: In most cases, obesity is the apparent risk factor for diverticulitis.
+Several studies reveal that obesity increases the risk of diverticulitis and bleeding (14).

-• A sedentary lifestyle may also be a risk factor for diverticulitis.
-Exercise may reduces the risk of diverticular disease.
+• Lifestyle Factors: A sedentary lifestyle is also a risk factor for diverticulitis.
+Exercise reduces the risk of developing diverticular disease.

-• Several studies indicate that smoking raises the risk of symptomatic and complicated diverticular disease (16).
+• Smoking: Several studies indicate that smoking raises the risk of symptomatic and complicated diverticular disease (16).

-• Also, regular use of drugs like aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) increase the diverticulitis risk.
+• Medication: Regular use of drugs like aspirin and other nonsteroidal anti-inflammatory drugs (NSAIDs) increases the diverticulitis risk.

-• As per the results from a study, people with complicated diverticulitis show lower vitamin D levels, compared to people with uncomplicated diverticulosis.
+• Low Vitamin D: A study found that people with complicated diverticulitis show lower vitamin D levels than people with uncomplicated diverticulosis.

-• The disease is more common in men than women among people below 50 years.
-In people more than 50 years, the condition is seen more common in women (19).
+• Gender: The disease is more common in men than women among people below 50 years.
+In people over 50 years old, the condition is seen as more common in women (19).

 Diverticulosis vs Diverticulitis